EKOKE-DAO/ekoke/README.md

 1. A lists their property for sale at a price X.
 2. B agrees with A to purchase the property at the established price.
-3. On the "IPC" blockchain, "n" MHSC tokens are minted, each with a value of X/n.
+3. On the "IPC" blockchain, "n" Deferred tokens are minted, each with a value of X/n.
 The NFTs are transferred to A.
 4. To acquire the property, B must buy all the NFTs from A at the agreed-upon price.
 5. A can sell their NFTs to either B or third parties at the established price to generate liquidity for the property sale.
 6. Whenever an NFT is sold, the buyer, as long as they purchase it from A, receives "Y" Fly.
-7. The MHSC tokens, even after being transferred to a third-party owner, are always available for sale, but there will be no further receipt of Fly for each subsequent sale.
+7. The Deferred tokens, even after being transferred to a third-party owner, are always available for sale, but there will be no further receipt of Fly for each subsequent sale.
-8. Once all MHSC tokens are in possession of B, the property officially becomes B's ownership.
+8. Once all Deferred tokens are in possession of B, the property officially becomes B's ownership.

 ## Project structure

 The project is composed by the following components:

-- **deferred**: A DIP721 ICP canister which represents the MHSC.
+- **deferred**: A DIP721 ICP canister which represents the Deferred NFTs.
 - **Fly**: A ICRC-2 token ICP canister which represents the fungible token $FLY.
-- **Marketplace**: A canister which manages the MHSCs sell.
+- **Marketplace**: A canister which manages the Deferred tokens sell.
 - **RegisterUI**: A website for the real estate agency to register sell-contracts.
-- **MarketplaceUI**: A website for the marketplace canister, where the users can buy and sell theirs MHSCs.
+- **MarketplaceUI**: A website for the marketplace canister, where the users can buy and sell theirs Deferreds.

 ## License